aivarsk/aivarsk.github.io/about.md

 title: About
 ---

 My name is Aivars Kalvans.
-I write software (C, C++ and Python) that runs on Oracle Database and Tuxedo for more than 13 years now.
-I tinker with internals of Oracle and various other software.
+I write software (C, C++ and Python) that runs on Oracle Database and Tuxedo for more than 16 years now.
+I tinker with internals of Oracle and various other software and develop [an Open Source alternative to Oracle Tuxedo](https://github.com/fuxedo/fuxedo) called [Fuxedo](http://fuxedo.io).

-Some code I have written both bad and "good enough":
+Some other code I have written both bad and "good enough":

 - [Scruffy UML](https://github.com/aivarsk/scruffy) - creates UML diagrams from textual description.
 - [libvmod-rewrite](https://github.com/aivarsk/libvmod-rewrite) - a plugin for Varnish (proxy server) that allows to modify cached pages.